African Violet (Saintpaulia ionantha) Indoor Care, Propagation, Problems and Solutions

 The fifth possible reason why African Violet is not blooming is failure to remove the side shoots.
 The side shoots cause the plant to divert energy to developing the shoots rather than the flowers.

 The sixth possible reason why African Violet is not blooming is very cold air.
-Keep the plant away from cold draughts as an average warmth is necessary for optimum growth and flowering.
+Keep the plant away from cold drafts as an average warmth of 18-240C is necessary for optimum growth and flowering.
+Check out this guide on understanding temperature for houseplants.

 Yellow leaves

 The second possible reason for yellow leaves in African Violet is too much sunlight.
-Do not expose the African Violet to direct sunlight but provide it with bright indirect light.
+Do not expose the plant to direct sunlight but provide it with bright indirect light.

 The third possible reason for yellow leaves in African Violet is incorrect watering.
-Maintain the soil consitently moist and do not allow the soil ball to dry out.
+Maintain the soil consistently moist in the growing season.
+Reduce watering in the cold season to keep the soil slightly moist but never allow the soil ball to dry out completely.
+Learn more on how to water houseplants correctly.

 The fourth possible reason for yellow leaves in African Violet is overfeeding.
 Feed the plant every 2-3 weeks during the growing season with a phosphorous-rich, water-soluble fertilizer.